Alluxio/alluxio/docs/en/core-services/Catalog.md

      }
    }
    ```

-   Tables are ignored as a whole.
-Ignoring individual partitions is not currently supported.

-   > **Note:** if the same table is configured to be ignored and bypassed at the same time, it will
+   > **Note:** ignoring takes precedence over bypassing.
+If the same table is configured to be
+   > ignored and bypassed at the same time, it will be ignored.
-   be ignored.

 3. Excluding tables and partitions from bypassing or ignoring:

    Sometimes it is useful to exclude some tables and partitions from the bypassed or ignored list.
-   To do so, the syntax supports an exclusion mode in tables and partitions specifications:
+   To do so, use the exclusion mode in tables and partitions specifications:

    ```json
    {